 We highly recommend adopting a French Bull Rat Terrier mix if you can find one, which also may be a challenge.
 Local dog shelters, Rat Terrier rescues, and French Bulldog rescues are the best places to check.
 Although you may not find one to adopt right away, it’s a much better option than supporting the low-quality breeding practices of puppy mills.

-3 Little-Known Facts About French Bull Rat Terriers
+3 Little-Known Facts About the French Bull Rat Terrier

 1. They’re Surprisingly Calmer than They Seem